 McCordsville, Indiana is a small town located twenty miles northeast of Indianapolis with a population of approximately 10,000 at the end of 2021.
 McCordsville is positioned in the northwest corner of Hancock County.
 The Town of McCordsville has seen much change, since its incorporation in 1988.
-The 2010 Census was very important to McCordsville.
 The Town's population between 2000 and 2010 grew 323%, one of the greatest population gains (by percentage) in the State, and now the second largest municipality solely within Hancock County.
-Between 2010 and 2020 the Town estimates our population grew from 4,797 to almost 8,600.
+Between 2010 and 2020 the Town's population grew from 4,797 to almost 8,503, cf; 1 .
 The community faces the challenge of updating its infrastructure to meet the demands of growth, as well as preserving its unique small town character.
 McCordsville shares characteristics of a rural and suburban community.
 In looking to the future, the community and its leaders are seeking to preserve those qualities that will draw people to live and work in McCordsville.